lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 As a leader in the Church, you have been called by inspiration through the Lord’s authorized servants.
 You have the privilege of assisting in Heavenly Father’s work of “bring[ing] to pass the immortality and eternal life of man” (Moses 1:39).
-You do this by encouraging members to engage in the work of salvation and exaltation for themselves, their families, and others (see chapter 1).
+You do this by encouraging members to engage in God’s work of salvation and exaltation for themselves, their families, and others (see chapter 1).
 You will find joy as you serve God’s children.